sophia14324/phase3_project/README.md

 6. Customers on Premium tech support are less likely to churn as compared to those with no tech support.
 Customers in Premiumtech support account for about 40%.
 7. Fibre optic internet type is the most popular but it's affected by a high churn rate which is an indication of customer dissatisfaction.
 Dsl and cable have the same observation respectively.

-### Visualizations
-The visualizations for our univariate and bivariate data analysis are HERE:

 ### Modeling
 Data-preprocessing : We drop the churn reason and churn category columns because they had a large amount of missing data.